Polkadot-Blockchain-Academy/pba-content/syllabus/7-Polkadot/8-Cumulus_Deep_Dive/Cumulus_Deep_Dive_UCB_Slides.md

 ---

 ## Collation Generation

 The last of our key processes

 <pba-flex center>

-1. Relay node imports block in which this parachain's availability core was vacated
+1. Relay node imports block in which parachain's avail. core was vacated
 1. `CollationGeneration` requests a collation from the collator
 1. Parachain consensus decides whether this collator can author
 1. Collator proposes, seals, and imports a new block